orianapresacan/CellVisionAI/Classification/README.md

 ### Get Labels

 For obtaining labels of each cell image in the test dataset, use the `get_labels()` function found in the `train.py` script.
 This step is useful for generating t-SNE plots.

+### Model Checkpoints

+You can download the checkpoints for the three models trained on the CELLULAR data set from [here](https://drive.google.com/drive/folders/1SQpfsqEfRrEO1e5esKhRJNG29iOavM2C?usp=sharing).